EDS330 Political Ecology

-Exam in ENGLISH ONLY.
-Two individual term papers of five pages each (counting 50%) based upon course lectures and readings and a final oral exam.
-The oral counts ca 50 % of the total grade.
-Results from the term papers will be available in Canvas two to three weeks after submission.
-Students must pass all three exam activities to pass the course.
+The exam is only done in English.
+Two individual assignments of five pages each (counts 50%), plus the final oral exam.
+Oral counts about 50% of the total grade.
+Results on the assignments will be available in Canvas two to three weeks after submission.
+The student must pass each of the three examination activities to pass the course.

 Relevant Bachelor degree or equivalent

 Reduction of credits:

 There will totally be approximately 30 hours of lectures.
 In addition, there will be 10 hours group seminars.